chew-z/itunes.vim/README.md

 [^2]: If you prefer non-blocking plugin that is playing entire playlists and working asynchronously try [my fork of Thrasher plugin](https://github.com/chew-z/thrasher).

 [^3]: I am sorry.
-English spellchecking is broken in my VIM.
+English spellchecking is broken for markdown in my VIM.
 I have to fix this first.

+[^4]: fzf has multiline select feature so we can create ad hoc playlist and play queue.
+I am thinking about it.